Introduction to financial markets

 There are a wide range of people and companies that trade in financial markets.

-- Institutional investors: Pension funds, asset managers and mutual fund providers participate in financial markets to make profits for themselves and and their customers
+Pension funds, asset managers and mutual fund providers participate in financial markets to make profits for themselves and their customers

-- Banks: Banks act like brokers for other companies, like fund managers.
-They used to do plenty of trading themselves, but new regulations mean they have less scope to trade their own book.
+Banks act like brokers for other companies, such as fund managers.
+Plus, they often trade for their own benefit

-- Retail investors: Everyday investors can participate in financial markets through investing in funds, buying shares, or actively trading the markets through CFDs
+Everyday investors and traders can participate in financial markets through investing in funds, buying shares, or actively trading the markets through CFDs

 How are financial markets traded?